The Unavoidable Problem of Self-Improvement in AI: An Interview with Ramana Kumar, Part 1

 Researchers think that self-improving machines could ultimately lead to AGI because of a process that is referred to as “recursive self-improvement.”
 The basic idea is that, as an AI system continues to use recursive self-improvement to make itself smarter, it will get increasingly better at making itself smarter.
 This will quickly lead to an exponential growth in its intelligence and, as a result, could eventually lead to AGI.

 Kumar says that this scenario is entirely plausible, explaining that, “for this to work, we need a couple of mostly uncontroversial assumptions: that such highly competent agents exist in theory, and that they can be found by a sequence of local improvements.”
-To this extent, recursive self-improvement is a concept that is at the heart of a number of theories on how we can get from today’s moderately smart machines to super-intelligent AGI.
+To this extent, recursive self-improvement is a concept at the heart of a number of theories on how we can get from today’s moderately smart machines to super-intelligent AGI.
 However, Kumar clarifies that this isn’t the only potential pathway to AI superintelligences.

 Humans could discover how to build highly competent AGI systems through a variety of methods.
 This might happen “by scaling up existing machine learning methods, for example, with faster hardware.
 Or it could happen by making incremental research progress in representation learning, transfer learning, model-based reinforcement learning, or some other direction.
 For example, we might make enough progress in brain scanning and emulation to copy and speed up the intelligence of a particular human,” Kumar explains.